 Greg has lectured nationally and internationally on topics related to strategy, creating customers, and innovation.
 He earned a bachelor's degree from Wheaton College in philosophy and an MDiv from Harvard University.

-Hachikian also teaches several of Booth’s social impact courses, focusing on topics including scaling social innovation and social enterprise strategy.
-She also serves as a coach for the John Edwardson, ’72, Social New Venture Challenge, the social impact track of the university’s nationally ranked startup launch program.
+Christina Hachikian is a Clinical Associate Professor of Strategic Management at Chicago Booth.
+She teaches several of Booth’s social impact courses, focusing on topics including scaling social innovation and social enterprise strategy.
+She also serves as a coach for the John Edwardson, ’72, Social New Venture Challenge, the social impact track of the university’s nationally ranked startup launch program, as well as the College New Venture Challenge, the track focused on start-ups led by students from The College.
 She speaks on social entrepreneurship and innovation globally, on topics including the evolution of the social sector with an eye towards global trends, as well as how social impact is evolving at business schools.

 Prior to joining Booth, she was vice president and head of investor relations and corporate development for Cole Taylor Bank.
 Prior to Cole Taylor, Hachikian was an assistant vice president at ShoreBank (now Urban Partnership Bank), a triple-bottom line community development bank.
 There she was responsible for managing projects including growth strategy, capital raising initiatives, and operational efficiencies.